Car Crash Contributing Factors in North Carolina

 Which Holiday Has the Most Crashes?

-North Carolina DMV numbers regarding crashes over a holiday period are inconsistent in that statistics for New Year’s, for example, run from 6 PM on December 31st to midnight on January 1st.
+North Carolina DMV numbers regarding crashes over a holiday period are inconsistent in that statistics for New Year’s Eve and New Year’s Day, for example, run from 6 PM on December 31st to midnight on January 1st.
 In contrast, other holidays encompass entire weekends, or even four- to five-day spans.
-Therefore, it is difficult to calculate which holiday has the most crashes.
+Therefore, it is difficult to calculate which holiday has the most auto accidents in North Carolina.